joejo-joestar/joestar/README.md

 my portfolio website :3

-libraries used:

-to run this project, you need to have [Node.js](https://nodejs.org/) installed.
+to run this project locally, you need to have [Node.js](https://nodejs.org/) installed.
 And then run the following commands:

 ```bash
 npm i